enioka-Haute-Couture/enioka_scan/README.md

 * Athesi SPA43
 * All hardware scanners acting as keyboards (HID), like most BlueTooth cheap handled scanners.

-When there are no compatible hardware devices available, the library provides a camera reader based on ZBar.
+When there are no compatible hardware devices available, the library provides a camera reader based on ZBar or ZXing.

 Through a common abstraction, it provides access to the following methods (provided the hardware supports them):
 * pause/resume scanning